Treatment for acute lymphoblastic leukaemia (ALL)

 Treatment for ALL that has not gone away with treatment or has come back

 Leukaemia that does not go away with treatment is called refractory leukaemia.
-Leukaemia that comes back after treatment is called relapsed disease.
+If it comes back after treatment it is called relapsed disease.
 Find out about possible treatment options and ways to help you cope with this situation.

 Side effects of treatment for acute lymphoblastic leukaemia (ALL)